donsolana/Red-Hot/README.md

 ### Dataset
-The datasets are in json data formats, stored in `AWS S3` buckets, they include
+The original(raw files) datasets are in the json data format, stored in `AWS S3` buckets, they include

 1. ***log data*** : event level information on individual songplays.